I love the concept of disproportionate rewards–getting the biggest rewards, for the least effort.

 - Nielsen Mobile Panel – This app runs in the background of your smartphone.
 It collects data on your use of applications, mobile web, and other services for the purpose of market research.
 When you download the app, you’ll earn $3 for downloading, then another $3 every month it’s installed.

-I’ve talked a bit about Trim on the blog because they keep sending me Facebook Messages about how they saved me money, including this recent one:
+I’ve talked a bit about Trim on the blog because they keep sending me text messages about how they saved me money, including this recent one:

 The goal of Trim is to become your automated personal finance assistant.

-Trim works inside of Facebook messenger.
 You start by downloading the app.
-Then, syncing your credit card data.
+Then, you’ll sync your credit card data.

 Trim’s goal is to find you customized coupons, promos, and rebates.
-When they do, they send you a message on Facebook.
-As it really involves no effort on my part, I’ve really enjoyed the savings so far.
+When they do, they send you a text message.
+As it really involves no effort on my part, I’ve enjoyed the savings so far.

 Ever bought something, which the price dropped shortly after?
 Now, you can easily get refunded the difference.
 One simple money management tip, which takes almost no time, is to use Paribus.

 Paribus is a website and app that automatically tracks purchases from select merchants.
-When a price drops, Paribus will then automatically refund you the difference.
+When a price drops, Paribus will help you get a refund for the difference.

 This is a real no-brainer, as all it takes is signing up once for free.
 Then, the app takes care of the rest.